How does cancer affect the colon?

-She also recommends that for patients with family history of colon cancer or those with certain genetic syndromes and inflammatory bowel disease, colonoscopies are the only recommended screening tool for detection of colon cancer.
+She also recommends that for patients with a family history of colon cancer or those with certain genetic syndromes and inflammatory bowel disease, colonoscopies are the only recommended screening tool for detection of colon cancer.

 These screenings are crucial to remember, even if you do not think you are at risk, as you may not have any symptoms for colon cancer in the early stages.

 If you’re concerned about your colon cancer risk, you can also take this free online quiz to learn more.